Mixture Martingales Revisited with Applications to Sequential Tests and Confidence Intervals: Smaller Thresholds for Better Sequential Tests

-\paragraph{Best action identification in a game tree.} In the bandit literature, a particular structured identification problem that offers a simple model for Monte Carlo Tree Search in games has been recently studied by \cite{Teraoka14MCTS,GKK16,HuangASM17,NIPS17}.
+In the bandit literature, a particular structured identification problem that offers a simple model for Monte Carlo Tree Search in games has been recently studied by \cite{Teraoka14MCTS,GKK16,HuangASM17,NIPS17}.
 The goal is to quickly identify the action at the root of a (maxmin) game tree whose value is the largest by querying noisy samples of the leaves' values of that tree.

 Lemma~8 in \cite{NIPS17} provides an expression for the optimal weights in a depth-two tree, that are then computable using disciplined convex optimization tools (e.g.\ CVX).
-Furthermore, it can be checked that this identification problem is of rank $L+1$, where $L$ is the numbers of actions of the first and second player.
-This is much smaller than the number of leaves, which is $K \cdot L$.
-Assuming the weights (which are only numerically computable) satisfy the continuity assumption of Theorem~\ref{thm:OptimalTesting}, the extended GLR rule with a rank $L+1$ threshold is asymptotically optimal in combination with the Tracking rule.
+Furthermore, it can be checked that this identification problem is of rank $L+1$, where $L$ is the maximum number of actions of the second player.
+This is much smaller than the number of leaves, which is $K \cdot L$ in a game tree where the first player has $K$ moves and the second player has $L$ moves.
+Assuming the weights (which are only numerically computable) satisfy the continuity assumption of Theorem~\ref{thm:OptimalTesting} (or, if not, by \citealt[Theorem~7]{multiple.answers}), the GLR rule with a rank $L+1$ threshold is asymptotically optimal in combination with the Tracking rule.
+We note that the existing literature does not provide asymptotically optimal algorithms for best action identification in a game tree, even for depth-two trees.